 Discover Origins of Public Health Policies and Initiatives

-To understand present day implications of the Affordable Care Act and other initiatives, scholars are finding it necessary to explore the impact and significance of previous health policies and practices.
-Medical history collections are among one of the most heavily digitized open access projects, yet research results have been hampered by the lack of narrative focus and relevance.
-Now, compelling stories that resonate with current events are available to scholars with the availability of previously hard-to-access materials.
+To understand the present-day implications of the Affordable Care Act and other initiatives, scholars are finding it necessary to explore and research the impact and significance of previous health policies and practices.
+Medical history collections are among one of the most heavily digitized open access projects, yet health research results have been hampered by the lack of narrative focus and relevance.
+Now, compelling stories that resonate with current events are available to scholars with the ability to search the full-text of previously hard-to-access materials and improve research.

-Public Health in Modern America, 1890-1970 examines the history of public health and the policy debates that ensued in the delivery of services at the national, state, and local levels during a pivotal time in history.
+Public Health in Modern America, 1890-1970 examines the history of public health and the policy debates that ensued in the delivery of services at the national, state, and local levels during pivotal times in history.

-Organized topically within their collections by subject categories that over time have characterized the role played by public health efforts, Public Health in America includes contributions from:
+Organized topically within their collections by subject categories that over time have characterized the role played by public health efforts, Public Health in America provides contributions from: